Simple guide for homeowners and business owners

 Good

-Standby UPS for a simple computer or desk setup.
+For a simple computer or desk setup.

 Better